HershNagpal/webcheckers/docs/DesignDoc.md

 > acceptance testing and if there are any concerns._

 ### Unit Testing and Code Coverage
 Our testing strategy was to use as many cases as possible to ensure all conditional paths are traversed by the testing.
 Every possible case is tested unless it is simple enough to be falsifiable by eye.
 Coverage targets were chosen based on the ease by which classes could be tested and all conditional paths traversed.
 Lower coverage targets indicates that the tier had more difficult code to traverse in tests.

 Coverage targets:
-Model: 90%
+Model - 90%
-UI: 80%
+UI - 80%
-Application: 80%
+Application - 80%